-- □ Have the goals and objectives been realized?
-Are they still relevant? - □ Have there been changes in the framework of the downtown? - □ Have the strategies been realized?
-Are they still relevant? - □ Why do people want to be in the Downtown? - □ A listing of the actions that have successfully been implemented
+- ☐ Have there been changes in the framework of the downtown? - ☐ Have the strategies been realized?
+Are they still relevant? - ☐ Why do people want to be in the Downtown? - ☐ A listing of the actions that have successfully been implemented.

 Below are summaries of past and current efforts.